-6.CCS Advanced Settings
+7.CCS Advanced Settings

-- · Click 'Settings' at the top-left of the CCS home screen - The settings area lets you configure every aspect of the operation, behavior and appearance of Comodo Client Security. - General settings Specify top-level preferences regarding the interface, updates and event logs. - Security settings Configure each CCS security module.
-Modules include antivirus, firewall, file-rating and containment.
+Click 'Settings' at the top-left of the CCS home screen

+The settings area lets you configure every aspect of the operation, behavior and appearance of Comodo Client Security.
+There are two main areas:

+- General settings Specify top-level preferences regarding the interface, updates and event logs. - Security settings Configure each CCS security module.
+Modules include antivirus, firewall, file-rating, containment and more.

-You might need to enter a password to access these tasks if so configured in the Endpoint Manager profile.
-See 'Password Protection' for more details.
+You might need to enter a password to access the settings if so configured in the Dragon Enterprise profile.
+See 'Password Protection' for more on this.